K-391: Career

 In 2017, K-391 and Alan Walker released their collaborative single "Ignite", a reboot of his 2015 track "Godzilla" which featured vocalist Marvin Divine.
 Although the song was a collaboration, Nilsen was only credited as a feature on the song.
 The song, which was originally released as an instrumental, was released on 7 April 2017, through Walker's record label MER as well as Sony Music.
 A version of the song, featuring vocals by Norwegian singer-songwriter Julie Bergan and South Korean singer Seungri was later released on 11 May 2018.
 Although the instrumental was released through Mer Musikk and Sony Music, the vocal interpretation was released under Liquid State, a record label that focuses on electronic dance music.
 The vocal interpretation was praised as being significantly better than the instrumental and it was a huge success for K-391.
 K-391 went on to further collaborate with Alan Walker, remixing such songs as "Tired" and "All Falls Down".

 On 30 November 2018, K-391 collaborated with Alan Walker and American singer Sofia Carson on the single "Different World", featuring Chinese producer CORSAK, through MER Musikk and Sony Music Entertainment.
 The track is a reboot of Nilsen's 2014 track called "Sevje".
 On 14 December 2018, the single appeared on Alan Walker's debut album of the same name, alongside "Lily" with Emelie Hollow which is the remake from Nilsen's song called "Flux" from "How To Make An Epic Rap Beat" on his YouTube Channel.
-K-391 later collaborated with Scandinavian producers Martin Tungevaag, Mangoo and Alan Walker to create a remake of Mangoo's "Eurodancer", originally released in 2000.
+K-391 later collaborated with Norwegian producers Martin Tungevaag, Mangoo and Alan Walker to create a remake of Mangoo's "Eurodancer", originally released in 2000.
 The collaboration was released on 30 August 2019 under the name "Play".
-In March 2020, Nilsen with Alan Walker and Ahrix created a single called End Of Time, the remake version of Ahrix's popular 2013 track Nova incorporating uncredited vocals provided by American-born Swedish songwriter Kristin Carpenter.
+In March 2020, Nilsen with Alan Walker and Ahrix created a single called "End of Time", the remake version of Ahrix's popular 2013 track "Nova" incorporating uncredited vocals provided by American-born Swedish songwriter Kristin Carpenter.
 In October 2020, K-391, along with RØRY made a new song called Aurora.

-On 24 September 2021, K-391 collaborated with Alan Walker and Boy In Space on the song Paradise, released as part of World of Walker.
-He also appeared on a live performance video released as a follow-up of the track.
-On 12 November 2021, he collaborated with Linko on the song Go Home, featuring Mentum, a reboot of their old track "Away".
+On 24 September 2021, K-391 collaborated with Alan Walker and Boy in Space to release the song "Paradise", taken from Walker's album World of Walker (2021).
+The song is also a collaboration with PUBG Mobile, and reached number 31 on the Norwegian VG-lista chart.
+On 12 November 2021, he collaborated with Linko on the song "Go Home", featuring Mentum, a reboot of their old track "Away".